valeriast/actions-abaplint/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           CHANGEDFILES: ${{ steps.changes.outputs.all }}
 ```
-In step Get Changed Files remember to change origin/main to origin/master if that's your case.

 The GITHUB_TOKEN is used to push back the results via the [Checks API](https://developer.github.com/v3/checks/)

 A specific version can be chosen by setting the `version` attribute, if not set, `@abaplint/cli@latest` will be used